© Crown copyright 2021

 This publication is available at https://www.gov.uk/government/publications/list-of-private-providers-of-coronavirus-testing/list-of-private-providers-of-coronavirus-testing

-The Department of Health and Social Care (DHSC) is aware of private-sector (non-NHS) providers undergoing UKAS accreditation who may be able to provide COVID-19 testing services.
+The Department of Health and Social Care (DHSC) is aware of private-sector (non-NHS) providers who are undergoing UKAS accreditation in order to provide COVID-19 testing services to companies or individuals.

 Individuals with coronavirus symptoms should self-isolate immediately and get an NHS Test and Trace test to check if they have coronavirus.